jasonpriem/daphne-masters-paper/README.md

-daphne-masters-paper
+Daphne's master's paper
 ====================

-Scripts to aid data collection for Daphne's masters paper
+This is a collection of scripts used for Daphne's master's paper, examining UNC library search logs based on media type.